What is Augmentin?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or has blood in it, stop taking Augmentin and call your doctor.
-Do not use any medicine to stop the diarrhea unless your doctor has told you to.
+If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

 Augmentin side effects

 Get emergency medical help if you have signs of an allergic reaction to Augmentin (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

 Stop using Augmentin and seek medical treatment if you have a serious drug reaction that can affect many parts of your body.
 Symptoms may include skin rash, fever, swollen glands, muscle aches, severe weakness, unusual bruising, or yellowing of your skin or eyes.